-Spoon the batter into muffin cavities, filling them all the way to the top.
-Depending on the size of your muffin cavities, you may have a little extra batter left.
-Bake for 5 minutes at 425 then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
+- Evenly divide the batter into the 12 muffin cups, filling them all the way to the top.
+Bake for 5 minutes at 425, then reduce the oven temperature to 350°F (177°C).
 Bake for an additional 16-17 minutes or until a toothpick inserted in the center comes out clean.
-The total time these muffins take in the oven is about 22-23 minutes, give or take.
-(For mini muffins, bake 11-13 minutes at 350°F (177°C). the entire cooking time.)
-Allow the muffins to cool for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.
+The total cooking time is about 22-23 minutes.
+(For mini muffins, bake 11-13 minutes at 350°F (177°C) the entire cooking time.)
+Allow the muffins to cool for 5 minutes in the muffin pan, then transfer the muffins to a wire cooling rack to continue cooling.

-- Muffins stay fresh covered at room temperature for a few days, then transfer to the fridge for up to 1 week.
+- Muffins keep well, covered, at room temperature for about 2 days.
+Store in the fridge for up to a week.